ahoward/kgb/README.md

 you can use kgb to easily transform these forms into a multi-step workflow based on each form's answer.  the 'on' method takes an event first argument, one of 'submit', 'show', or 'hide', and a second, the 'data-kgb-key' of the form.

-each callback will be passed the entire, accumulated, params of the flow, which are a hash of 'data-kgb-key' mapping to the keys+values of that form. the submit callback should return the 'data-kgb-key' of the next form to show, and you can decide this based on arbitrary javascript code.
+each callback will be passed the params from the form in question, which are a hash of input names to input values.  the submit callback should return the 'data-kgb-key' of the *next* form to show, if any, and you can determine this based on arbitrary javascript code. for example, given:

-note that the params object *accumulates* data under the 'data-kgb-key', so if the the form above was configured like this:

 ```javascript